notsatan/auto-sub/README.md

  - Force flag (overwrite existing files - if any)
  - Custom naming for output files

+Have a suggestion/feature in your mind that ins't listed here?
+Feel free to [file an issue](https://github.com/demon-rem/auto-sub/issues) :)

 <br>

 ## Forks

 Custom forks of this project are **not** supported.
-While anyone is free to fork the project, issues pertaining to custom forks will not be supported - essentially, once you fork the project, you are on your own.
+While anyone is free to fork the project, issues pertaining to custom forks will not be supported on this repository - essentially, once you fork the project, you are on your own.

-Have a suggestion/feature in your mind that ins't listed here?
-Feel free to [file an issue](https://github.com/demon-rem/auto-sub/issues) :)

 ### Deploying a fork